 Due to the nature of the programme, 100% attendance is essential, as is the ability to meet deadlines.
 Students will be expected to produce assignments to a high standard.
 Commitment to keep up to date with business and economic affairs through the media is also required.
 Students will have to spend approximately 10 hours per week outside of classroom time on work for the course.

 Who are the teachers?

-There are eight teachers in the department all with degrees or postgraduate qualifications in Business Studies, Business Management or Business & Marketing.
-Many have industry experience, which ranges from Retail Management to FMCG marketing, as well as actually setting up and running their own businesses.
+There are 10 teachers in the department all with degrees or postgraduate qualifications in Business Studies, Business Management or Business & Marketing.
+Many have industry experience, which ranges from Retail Management to FMCG marketing, as well as actually setting up and running their own businesses